brainyjosh/okuna-www/public/docs/COMMUNITY_GUIDELINES.md

 ## 🥳 Be you

-It’s okay to be yourself or an anonymous version of yourself in Okuna.
+It’s okay to be yourself or an anonymous version of yourself in Estaterally.
 What’s not all right is pretending to be someone you’re not.
 Impersonating Christopher Hemsworth online won't get you friends IRL or build you the same quantity of arm muscle.

 ## 🤖 Keep the bots out